Kevinpgalligan/KevingalWebsite/pages/blog/collisions.md

 ### The Birthday Problem
 Consider the following problem statements.

-1. When you compute the hash values of 500 different book titles from your magnificent book collection, and put each book into the corresponding box in a row of 100,000 boxes (yes, it's a lot of boxes), what's the probability that at least 2 books will be in the same box?
-(TODO).
+1. When you compute the hash values of 500 different book titles from your magnificent book collection, and put each book into the corresponding box in a row of 100,000 boxes (yes, it's a lot of boxes), what's the probability that at least 2 books will be in the same box? (~71.3%).

-2. When you put 50 balls into 100 buckets at random, what's the probability that at least 2 balls will end up in the same bucket?
-(99.999969%).
+2. When you put 50 balls into 100 buckets at random, what's the probability that at least 2 balls will end up in the same bucket? (~99.99997%).

-3. When there are 30 people in a room, what's the probability that at least 2 of them will share a birthday?
-(70.6316%).
+3. When there are 30 people in a room, what's the probability that at least 2 of them will share a birthday? (~70.6%).

 These are all versions of the [birthday problem](http://en.wikipedia.org/wiki/Birthday_problem), which is notorious for having an unintuitive answer.
 The key to understanding why the probabilities are so high is that, even though there might be only 50 balls in problem #2, there are 1275 *pairs* of balls, and only one of those pairs needs to be in the same bucket.
 Problems #1 and #3 have the exact same structure.
 In problem #1, you can think of the books as balls and the boxes as buckets, and in problem #3, the people are balls and the days of the year are buckets.